Contemporary Craft Shop: Beauty and brilliance in one place...

 Sascha Wardell – Ceramicist

-Sri Lankan born Sasha works with bone china to create contemporary pieces with a truly ethereal feel.
+Sri Lankan born Sasha works with bone china to create contemporary pieces with a truly ethereal feel (see above).
 Her slip cast ware truly shows her skill as a ceramicist.
 Architectural detail and sections of structure, combined with an interest in illusions provide the starting point for the pieces whilst the inherent qualities of the clay do the rest - its whiteness offers a pure blank canvas for the application of colour and its translucency enhances any varying degrees of luminosity.
 Sasha is a fellow of the Craft Potters Association.
 Her work appears in public and private collections around the world

 Jacqueline Rappaport – Ceramicist